Hit the X to close...

-This means that if you’re planning on using a Headless CMS for your next project, that it’s vital to bring in an expert to lead that.
+This means that if you’re planning on using a Headless CMS for your next project, then it’s vital to bring in an expert web development agency to lead that.
 We outline the need for this in our post 5 key reasons why you need an Umbraco specialist working on your next CMS project.

 Programming Freedom.
 Similar to being able to curate a unique front-end design, developers have the freedom to use coding languages that they are familiar with.
-As the frontend and backend are longer associated together, they are released from the pre-existing programming restrictions from the CMS.
+As the front-end and back-end are longer associated together, they are released from the pre-existing programming restrictions from the CMS platform.
 This allows them to finish their work faster, implement smarter solutions and push content using the latest APIs.
 So your company content is available wherever you need it.

 Accessibility.
 Whilst you gain access to your website flexibility this does come at a cost.
 That cost being, a reduction in your website’s accessibility.
 This is due to two reasons.
 The content design is not the same as when you edit and author the content.
 Known also as ‘WYSIWYG’: What you see is what you get.
 Meaning you may need to spend more time understanding the formatting, functionally and front-end design when curating your content.

 Headless CMS platforms started to increase in popularity last year, with 51% of agencies stating there had been an increased demand for projects using these models.
-Increasingly becoming the go-to platform for every online business wanting to optimise their backend interface and streamline their front-end design, to entice users to interact with their website.
-However, there are some alternatives that an emerging including:
+Increasingly becoming the go-to CMS platform for every online business wanting to optimise their back-end interface and streamline their front-end design, to entice users to interact with their website.
+However, there are some alternatives that are emerging including: